rocicorp/ztunes/README.md

 ## Search Notes

 Zero currently lacks first-class text indexing.
-This means that searches are going to be worst-case `O(n)`.
+This means searches are going to be worst-case `O(n)`.
 This worst case occurs when there are fewer matching records in the database than the app requests with `limit`.
 It also occurs if the sort of the query doesn't match the sort order of an index.

-So for example, if the user searches `f` that's going to get fast results because the UI requests 20 results and there are many more than 20 matches for this string.
+So for example, if the user searches `f`, that's going to get fast results because the UI requests 20 results and there are many more than 20 matches for this string.

 But if the user searches `foo fighters`, it will be `O(n)` because Zero will scan all aritsts trying to come up with 20 matches.